TGMPA/TGM-Plugin-Activation/README.md

 See https://github.com/thomasgriffin/TGM-Plugin-Activation/issues for current issues and for reporting bugs and enhancements.

-Note that the authors of TGM Plugin Activation library are not responsible for the end-user support for any plugin or theme which uses the library.
+__Note:__ TGM Plugin Activation library authors are not responsible for the *end-user support* for any plugin or theme which uses the library.

 ## Changelog